Can you be a successful entrepreneur as a highly sensitive person?

 Are You A Highly Sensitive Entrepreneur?

-A Course in Business Miracles founder Heather Dominick says:
+Learn more at the site: A Course in Business Miracles founded by Heather Dominick.

 Highly sensitive people in advisor roles

-But in truth you are coded to be extremely successful within the world of self-employment in what according to Dr. Elaine N. Aron, one of the primary researchers of the high sensitivity personality trait, refers to as ‘advisor role’ within society.
+Dr. Elaine N. Aron, one of the primary researchers of the high sensitivity personality trait, states:

 “For aggressive societies to survive they always need that priest – judge – advisor class.